Skip to content

 portEnvVar = "APP_PORT",

-bindHostPort = false // host network — no need to bind
+bindHostPort = false // host network configured below; no host port binding

 ),